CNN chief Walton to leave ratings-starved network

 CNN Worldwide President Jim Walton said on Friday he is leaving the once-dominant cable news network, which has struggled in the ratings race in recent years.

 Phil Kent, chief executive of Turner Broadcasting, will begin a search for a new president, the network said.
-Walton is departing on December 31.
+He is departing on December 31.

 "CNN needs new thinking.
 That starts with a new leader who brings a different perspective, different experiences and a new plan," said Walton, 54, president since 2003.

-Walton is staying on to oversee presidential election coverage, which may make the transition smoother for a new executive.

-"It makes sense to use the next six months that program themselves with the Olympics, the conventions, the election and the inauguration to plot wholesale changes for next year," said Davidson Goldin, former editorial director at MSNBC.

-CNN, founded in 1980 and now owned by Time Warner Inc, has tried to hold the middle ground in its news coverage, a position that some blame for its ratings erosion, while ratings have risen for competitors Fox News and MSNBC, which blend news with opinion and political commentary.
+CNN, founded in 1980 and now owned by Time Warner Inc (TWX.N), has tried to hold the middle ground in its news coverage, a position that some blame for its ratings erosion, while ratings have risen for competitors Fox News and MSNBC, which blend news with opinion and political commentary.

-News Corp owns Fox, while MSNBC is now owned by cable giant Comcast Corp after its purchase of NBC two years ago.
+News Corp (NWSA.O) owns Fox, while MSNBC is now owned by cable giant Comcast Corp (CMCSA.O) after its purchase of NBC two years ago.

 The opinion programs on No. 1 cable news network Fox News skew conservative, while commentaries on MSNBC leans liberal.